 Katrina is a lifelong Alaskan and her roots in the state run from Tenakee Springs to Teller.
 She was born and raised in Juneau, her grandfather was a Fish & Wildlife Officer in the 1940s based out of Fairbanks, and her great-grandfather was a member of the Territorial Legislature representing Nome.
-She has decades of experience in Alaska’s literary arts, as a bookseller, author events coordinator, and publicist, as well as serving on boards and committees including the Literacy Council of Alaska and the 49 Writers Board of Directors.
-Currently, Katrina serves as the Publications Chair for the Gastineau Channel Historical Society, a board member of the Friends of the Juneau-Douglas City Museum, an organizing faculty member and sponsor of the North Words Writers Symposium, and a member of the Storyknife advisory council.
-Katrina is also the owner/publisher of Shorefast Editions, an independent Alaskan literary press and the owner of Taku Graphics, an art and book distribution company.
-She lives and works in Juneau, Alaska.
+She has decades of experience in Alaska’s literary arts, as a bookseller, author events coordinator, and publicist, as well as serving on boards and committees including the Literacy Council of Alaska, the Storyknife Advisory Council, and the 49 Writers Board of Directors.
+Currently, Katrina serves as the Publications Chair for the Gastineau Channel Historical Society, a volunteer for the Juneau Suicide Prevention Coalition, and is an organizing faculty member and sponsor of the North Words Writers Symposium.